rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 ### Line 2:

-WC enters the section element and therefore has to next create the following section object:
+Next, WC enters the first section element and therefore has to create the following section object:

 ```
 section: {name:"B", title:None, rank:2}